 The property member shall be an association between a TimeOrdinalEra and another TimeOrdinalEra which is hierarchically below.
-The refered TimeOrdinalEras are subdivision the the current TimeOrdinalEra.The nesting shall not be cyclic (infinite loop) as a member cannot appear more than once in a give tree.
+The refered TimeOrdinalEras are subdivision the the current TimeOrdinalEra.
+Note that nesting shall not be cyclic.
+A TimeOrdinalEra can’t be a member of itself or any intermediate member (we can consider that member is a transitive property).
+This is not a model issue but a data coherence issue.